YG-nin9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-some scripts to redirct the outputs
+some scripts to redirect the outputs